henkpb/micl/components/divider/README.md

 # Divider
 This component implements the the [Material Design 3 Expressive Divider](https://m3.material.io/components/divider/overview) design.
+Dividers are thin lines that separate content into distinct sections.

 ## Basic Usage